yuabhishek14/Production-E2E-Pipeline/Kubernetes-Integration.md

 ## Kubernetes Integration
-Login to your VM4 and VM5 and execute the following commands parallelly:
+Login to your VM4(argocd) and VM5 (app-cluster) and execute the following commands parallelly:

 #### Update Package Repository and Upgrade Packages
   Become root